tigefa4u/gitlabhq/doc/development/contributing/issue_workflow.md

 - ~Quality
 - ~Release
 - ~Secure
-- ~UX
 - ~Verify

-The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each team.
+The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each group.

-Within those team labels, we also have the ~backend and ~frontend labels to indicate if an issue needs backend work, frontend work, or both.
+Along with those group labels, we also have the ~UX, ~backend, and ~frontend labels to indicate if an issue needs UX, backend, frontend work.

-Team labels are always capitalized so that they show up as the first label for any issue.

 ## Stage labels